huss-osman/linux-fundamentals/01-linux/fundamentals/README.md

 - Learn **why** commands work, not just what they do
 - Use Linux the way it’s used in production environments
 - Build a strong foundation for Docker, Kubernetes, CI/CD, and cloud platforms

-These notes are actively updated as I progress through the DevOps curriculum.